Arsenal in San Antonio in Bexar County, Texas — The American South (West South Central)

 Erected 1978 by Texas Historical Commission.
 (Marker Number 796.)

 Topics and series.
 This historical marker is listed in these topic lists: Architecture • Arts, Letters, Music • Industry & Commerce.
-In addition, it is included in the National Register of Historic Places series list.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.
 A significant historical year for this entry is 1876.

 Location.
 29° 24.795′ N, 98° 29.584′ W. Marker is in San Antonio, Texas, in Bexar County.
 It is in Arsenal.
-Marker is at the intersection of Madison Street and East Sheridan Street, on the right when traveling south on Madison Street.
+It is at the intersection of Madison Street and East Sheridan Street, on the right when traveling south on Madison Street.
 Touch for map.
 Marker is at or near this postal address: 403 Madison St, San Antonio TX 78204, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Oscar and Rachel Berman House (within shouting distance of this marker); Norton-Polk-Mathis House (about 400 feet away, measured in a direct line); Elias and Lucy Edmonds House (about 400 feet away); The Hugman House (about 500 feet away); J.M. and Birdie Nix House (about 500 feet away); Alfred Giles House (about 500 feet away); Charles F.A. and Emilie Hummel House (about 600 feet away); King William Neighborhood (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Oscar and Rachel Berman House (within shouting distance of this marker); Norton-Polk-Mathis House (about 400 feet away, measured in a direct line); Elias and Lucy Edmonds House (about 400 feet away); The Hugman House (about 500 feet away); J.M. and Birdie Nix House (about 500 feet away); Alfred Giles House (about 500 feet away); Charles F.A. and Emilie Hummel House (about 600 feet away); King William Neighborhood (about 600 feet away).
 Touch for a list and map of all markers in San Antonio.

 Also see . . .